slavaim/riscv-notes/linux/user-kernel-stack-switching.md

-The task stack is switched when a task enters in a kernel mode by calling ```handle_exception ( arch/riscv/kernel/entry.S )``` which processes all type of exceptions including system calls and interrupts.
+The task stack is switched when a task enters in a kernel mode ( a supervisor mode for RISC-V ) by calling ```handle_exception ( arch/riscv/kernel/entry.S )``` which processes all type of exceptions including system calls and interrupts.

 The scratch register ```sscratch``` contains the kernel mode stack pointer if the task enters the kernel mode from a user mode.